SDSUAIClub25-26/workshops/HandTrackingCV/README.md

 - Matplotlib (visualization)
 - NumPy (numerical computing)
 - ipykernel (notebooks)

+**Note (for Mac users): sometimes ipykernel will not download.
+When running the first block of code, you may get prompted to install the necessary package.
+Accept it and after it is downloaded, rerun the block of code.**

 ## Step 6: Select correct Python Interpreter in VS Code (if it prompts you again)